-From summer programs to year-round projects, students collaborate with faculty experts on research opportunities that hold the potential to change the world.
+At Kenyon, students collaborate with faculty experts on research opportunities that hold the potential to change the world.
+In year-long programs and intensive summer projects, student researchers get specific, go deep, and immerse themselves in big questions.

 Neuroscience major Anu Muppirala ’19 combined her experience studying zebrafish at Kenyon with her interest in science writing, and successfully applied for a coveted NSF Graduate Research Fellowship — a rare achievement for an undergrad.
 She’s now pursuing her doctorate at Harvard University.

 The Clare Boothe Luce Undergraduate Research Program, focused on women in STEM, helped physics major Rachel Nguyen ’19 connect with Professor Tom Giblin to study the origins of the universe — resulting in publication in a top physics journal.
 She’s pursuing a Ph.D. at the University of Illinois.

 Biology major David Anderson ’19 started his pre-med track at Kenyon as a KEEP scholar.
 With Professor Chris Gillen, he researched how to eradicate mosquitoes that carry diseases like malaria, yellow fever and the Zika virus, putting him on a path to continued post-graduate medical research.

 A political science major, stand-up comedian (who once introduced comic Tig Notaro on campus) and president of Kenyon’s Student Council, Delaney Barker ’20 conducted Summer Legal Scholars research with Professor Ric Sheffield.
 She's now studying civil rights law at Harvard Law School.